Quick Take

 Epilepsy

-Boxachis are prone to epilepsy which causes seizures that can vary from mild to severe.
-The episodes are typically induced by traumatic injuries, respiratory illnesses of the brain, metabolic disorders, and toxin poisoning.
+Boxachis are prone to epilepsy, which causes seizures that can vary from mild to severe.
+The episodes are typically induced by traumatic injuries, brain diseases, metabolic disorders, and toxin poisoning.

 Heart Diseases